PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 \end{aligned}
 $$

 ### 4.2 Interpretability Takeaways: QK and OV Circuits
-Below are a few important implications of the attention mechanism on how information flows through a transformer model.
+To unpack attention through the graph lens, we augment our previous grid graph with additional nodes for query, key, and value vectors, as well as the residual updates.
+Below are some salient aspects of the resulting picture.

 ![QK Image](../img/post0/qk.svg)

-<span class="idea">Separation of Concerns:</span> queries and keys decide <span class="idea">where
+<span class="idea">Separation of Concerns:</span> Queries and keys decide <span class="idea">where
 to read</span>; values and $W_O$ determine <span class="idea">what to write</span>.
 These circuits
 decompose information flow into <span class="idea">edge-disjoint subgraphs</span> called
 <span class="term">QK and OV circuits</span>, as depicted in the figure above.

 <span class="idea">Linearity Modulo Attention Pattern:</span> the only source of nonlinearity comes
 from the softmax operation, which is part of the QK circuit (determining the attention pattern).
 If we fix the attention pattern, the entire attention operation becomes a linear function of its inputs.
 Freezing attention patterns thus allows interpreting OV circuits formed by stacking attention layers (without MLPs), a lens adopted extensively in Anthropic's circuits paper.

 <span class="idea">Additive Integration:</span> the imported content is added to the residual state;
 nothing is overwritten outright.
 We'll see implications of this in Section 6.2.